Infrastructure

 No hay anuncios

 The objective, therefore, is to update a plan that, according to the infrastructure plan for 2050 The plan recently presented by the government of Salvador Illa would connect Alguaire Airport with Girona Airport, passing through Lleida, Mollerussa, Tàrrega, Cervera, Igualada, Manresa, Vic, and Santa Coloma de Farners.
 The network, which the government intends to be suitable for both passengers and freight, would represent a revolution in rail connectivity between medium-sized cities and in freight transport, as it would bypass the already congested Barcelona metropolitan area.
-The Catalan government aims to have the studies updated by 2028 so that construction projects can begin between that year and the following year, with completion expected by 2030.
-Following this, if all goes well and budget is available, the works could be put out to tender and construction could begin.
-The update of the technical studies—which will address topics such as passenger and freight demand, freight and high-speed rail traffic accounting, the creation of logistics terminals, and possible route alternatives—will cost €5.46 million.
+The Catalan government aims to have the studies updated by 2028 so that construction projects can begin between that year and the next, with completion expected by 2030.
+From then on, if all goes well and budget is available, the works could be put out to tender and construction could begin.
+The update of the technical studies—which will address issues such as passenger and freight demand, the compatibility of freight and high-speed traffic, the creation of logistics terminals, and possible route alternatives—will cost €5.46 million.
 With the reactivation of this project, the Catalan government is taking action after the Ministry of Transport proposed the creation of a new corridor last November. high speed which would directly connect Lleida with Barcelona through the center of the country, bypassing the Camp de Tarragona region.
-This plan raised concerns within the Catalan government because its route could partially overlap with the planned transversal rail line—which has had land reserved for over a decade—generating route conflicts and impacting the future rail development of Catalonia.
-In response to this scenario, the Catalan government and the Ministry of Transport have launched a joint working group to analyze the compatibility of both projects.
-The Catalan government will need to lobby for the direct high-speed connection between Barcelona and Lleida to also serve medium-sized municipalities in the interior of the country, and for the network to allow the movement of goods, not just passengers.
-The risk of collapse of the Mediterranean corridor
+This plan raised concerns within the Catalan government because its route could partially overlap with the planned transversal rail line—which has had land reserved for over a decade—potentially creating route conflicts and impacting future rail development in Catalonia.
+Given this scenario, the Catalan government and the Ministry of Transport have launched a joint working group to analyze the compatibility of both projects.
+The Catalan government will need to push for two key areas: first, that the direct high-speed connection between Barcelona and Lleida also offer regional service, connecting medium-sized inland municipalities at speeds of up to 250 kilometers per hour; and second, that the network also accommodate freight traffic, not just passenger service.

 Cargando